 Web browsers like Google Chrome, Yandex.Browser, and Naver Whale; and leading search engines — including Bing, Yandex, Google, Naver, and Baidu — can machine-translate any webpage in seconds.
 This enables anyone who understands a supported language to access documents written in any other supported language.

 I noticed, completely by accident, that some of my most read articles on this blog didn’t translate well in Microsoft Translate.
-Many of the technical details, such as file paths/extensions and function names, got mangled in with the rest of the text and caused it to lose all meaning.
+Many of the technical details — such as code blocks, file paths/extensions, and function names — got mangled in with the rest of the text and caused it to lose all meaning.
 This isn’t really strange considering that the classic UNIX programs are called things like

 at, and program functions are just run-together English phrases.
 This got me thinking about how you can optimize texts for machine-translation.

 An understandable high-quality machine-translation requires rock-solid grammar and spelling in the source material.
 I found that it can also benefit from rich semantic data about the text.

 I’ve marked up some of my writing with text-level semantic HTML elements like